Wet Steam Quality and the Dryness Fraction

-To produce 100% dry steam in an boiler, and keep the steam dry throughout the piping system, is in general not possible.
-Droplets of water will escape from the boiler surface.
-Because of turbulence and splashing when bubbles of steam break through the water surface the steam space will contain a mixture of water droplets and steam.
+To produce 100% dry steam in an boiler and keep the steam dry throughout the piping system is in general not possible.
+Droplets of water will escape from the boiler surface due to turbulence and splashing when bubbles of steam break through the water surface.
+The steam leaving the boiler space will contain a mixture of water droplets and steam.

-In addition heat loss in the pipes will condensate steam to droplets of water.
+In addition heat loss in the pipe lines condensates parts of the steam to droplets of water.

-Steam - produced in a boiler where the heat is supplied to the water and where the steam are in contact with the water surface of the boiler - will contain approximately 5% water by mass.
+Steam - produced in a boiler where the heat is supplied to the water and where the steam is in contact with the water surface of the boiler - contains approximately 5% water by mass.

 Dryness fraction of Wet Steam

-If the water content of the steam is 5% by mass, then the steam is said to be 95% dry and has a dryness fraction of 0.95.
+If the water content in the steam is 5% by mass, then the steam is said to be 95% dry with a dryness fraction 0.95.

 ζ = ws / (ww + ws) (1)